ZRVc/Tufte-Like-Slopegraphs-in-D3-/README.md

 <img align="middle" src="https://github.com/ZRVc/Tufte-Like-Slopegraphs-in-D3-/blob/master/images/TufteVsMineOverlay.png">

-I couldn't figure out why Tufte drew this slopegraph the way he did.
+<br>I couldn't figure out why Tufte drew this slopegraph the way he did.
 Then, I got ahold of the printed version. <i>The graph in the book is different from the one on the web</i>.

 ### Compare the Lines from the Book Version to Those of the Unadjusted Points